 How do I log into the new Civic Portal?

-How will the new online process impact you?
+How does the new online system work?

 This online process will make for a quicker processing time, allow you to track the status of your application, download recommendation certificates directly and renew your licenses easily.

 I have an existing license already, what do I need to do?

 If you have an existing license, it's easy to get connected!

 1. Set up an account in the online system with a user name and a password.

 2. Send an email to Liquor@portlandoregon.gov to have your new user name linked to your existing liquor license.

 3. Get an email confirmation that you have been connected, then log in to the portal to view your existing licenses, file a renewal, or apply for a new license.

 Can I save my application and come back later?

 You can work on an application in the portal for up to 30 days before submitting it - if you choose the "Save and Resume Later" button at the bottom of the application page.
 After 30 days, the incomplete application file will be deleted and you will have to begin a new application.